 Live Chat Can Boost Your Customer Loyalty

 Having a base of customers who happily do repeat business can maintain the very foundation of your company.
-Finding means of getting repeat customers sometimes seems impossible, at least until you implement live chat for your business.
+Finding means of getting repeat customers sometimes seems impossible, at least until you implement live chat software for your business.

 When eDigital did a Customer Service Benchmark survey, they spoke with 2,000 people about what it took to foster customer loyalty.
 Phone support promoted loyalty at a low rate of 44 percent.
 Email support had a 61-percent effectiveness rate, which is decent.